 Letting go of a productive employee is not an easy decision.
 However, this is necessary sometimes in order to keep the business going.
 This is particularly true with seasonal businesses like niche clothing shops and some beachfront restaurants that cater for specific seasons.

 If you hire a big staff as a result of the increased work that comes with the good months, you need to remember that it’s not a good idea to keep such a large team when things start to slow down.
-So, it’s much better to hire part-time employees to get you through the busy months.
+So, it’s much better to hire part-time employees to get you through the busy season.
 This way, you don’t have to worry about spending too much on employee salaries when business is slow.

 Shorten Your Opening Hours